Red5321/Deep-Learning-for-Automated-Medical-Image-Diagnosis/README.md

 # Deep-Learning-for-Automated-Medical-Image-Diagnosis
-# Submitted by:  Ankit Sharma & Ravi
+# By:  Ankit Sharma & Ravi